zachlatta/school/sophomore/world-history/summer-work/question-responses.md

 4. How was coke thought of by the communist during the Cold War?
    * Coca Cola was thought of as "too American" by the communist side during the Cold War.
-5. What is meant by “globalization in a bottle”?
+5. What is meant by "globalization in a bottle"?
    * Coca Cola embodies what happened in the 20th century; the rise of consumer capitalism and the rise of America as a global superpower.
 6. How did Coco-Cola become basically seen as an American value?
 How did this